robmuh/robmuh.github.com/_posts/2014-10-16-ulterior-motives.markdown

 Recently I was reminded why I have always been about teaching particularly school-age kids programming through their love of games, not just to make games.
-In fact, I'd be fine if they never code games in their lives after leaving SkilStak thought I'd hope they still would for fun with their family and friends to teach them coding, typing, chemistry or whatever.
+In fact, I'd be fine if they never code games in their lives after leaving SkilStak though I'd hope they still would for fun with their family and friends to teach them coding, typing, chemistry or whatever.

 ### Gamers Suck, and Not Just the Noobs